DeveloperRamya/Stock-finder/README.md

 # Stock-finder
 ## Meet these requirements

 *Create a node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route that your app uses (must serve more than just the index.html file).
+-Created JSON[data.json] file and using Express.js.

 *Retrieve data from a third-party API and use it to display something within your app.
+-Retrieved data from API and display it in my app

-*Visualize data in a user friendly way. (e.g. graph, chart, etc)
+*Visualize data in a user friendly way. (e.g. graph, chart, etc) -displayed chartJS

 *Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.
+-Used array to display chart

+* Responsive web design
+* Using Flexbox

 ### In Sever side,